intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/05/host_os_setup.md

 === "QEMU"

-    Add the following to the QEMU launch command:
+    Make sure that the following is part of your QEMU launch command:
     ``` { .bash }
     -device vhost-vsock-pci,guest-cid=3
     ```

 === "libvirt"

-    Add a vsock entry inside the `devices` element of the libvirt XML config file of the TD:
+    Make sure that a vsock entry is present inside the `devices` element of the libvirt XML config file of the TD:

     ``` { .xml }
     ...